lee2sman/pixelated-photobooth/README.md

 Try increasing pixel size of the pixelatedphotobooth to get some beautiful abstract video art.

+Future camera ideas include a description camera, a camera that pulls a random image from the internet of the same scene/type of image you're trying to shoot, the selfie textual cam, a music image processer, and more.

 Take a screenshot by pressing the spacebar.

 To do: